Gas prices fall as fears over Australian strike recede

 Last week, analysts at Cornwall Insight predicted the uncertainty would contribute to a rise in the price cap set by the UK's energy regulator - which limits what suppliers charge consumers per unit of energy - next year.

 The cap means the typical annual household bill currently stands at £2,074, but October's cap, which will be announced on Friday, is forecast to fall slightly to £1,926.

-However, Cornwall expects the cap to rise to £2,082.56 in January.
+However, Cornwall forecast the cap would rise to £2,082.56 in January.
+The analyst says it will be issuing a fresh forecast on Friday.

 Woodside said it would continue to work with the unions to finalise the agreement.